ankurvdev/stencil/README.md

 ![Build status](https://dev.azure.com/ankurverma0037/ankurverma/_apis/build/status/ankurverma85.stencil)

-A code generation tool that is inspired by [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) Data-Binding techniques.
+A code generation tool that is inspired by [Model-Template-View](https://en.wikipedia.org/wiki/Model%E2%80%93view%EModel-Template-View%93viewmodel) architectural patterns that involve Data-Binding.
 The tool in its bare-bones form can take as input:
-1. An IDL representation of interfaces and structs
+1. An IDL representation of interfaces and structs (Model)
-2. Native Type and container mappings
+2. Native Type and container mappings (Template)
-3. Templates for binding the Data-Structs and API-Interfaces
+3. Templates for binding the Data-Structs and API-Interfaces (Template)

-And generate code thats based on replication and substitution of bindable expression in the templates by data-binding
+And generate code (View) thats based on replication and substitution of bindable expression in the templates by data-binding

 To allow for a more practical usage a set of built-in templates are provided along with a runtime (C++20 header-only) that relies on code-generated compile time reflection to enable certain practical real-world usages.